John Ball (cognitive scientist): Work

 His career begun at IBM Australia as a mainframe engineer, leading to country support specialist responsible for supporting and training hardware engineers across Australia and New Zealand on mainframe and I/O devices.
 His expertise was in the IBM 370 I/O architecture, learning from global designer of channel architecture, Kenneth Trowell.
-Following IBM in 1996, he worked in other large Australian corporations managing and defining the commercials of complex IT contracts between stakeholders.
+Following IBM in 1996, he worked in other large international corporations including Fujitsu, CSC and Telstra managing and defining the commercials of complex IT contracts between stakeholders.

 Always interested in how machines could better emulate human brain functions, he postulated Patom theory – the word representing a combination of pattern matching and atom.
 This reflected his belief that the brain simply stores, matches and uses hierarchical, bidirectional linkset patterns (sequences and sets) as sufficient to explain human capabilities.
 This he claimed was the approach of the human brain to language and vision and was first publicly aired in 2000, on Robyn Williams’ Okham's Razor.

 Over the years, exchanges with Artificial Intelligence experts such as Marvin Minsky led him to work on a prototype to demonstrate and prove his theory.

 Ball left corporate life to focus full-time on proving a natural language understanding (NLU) system with samples across diverse languages including Mandarin, Korean, German, Japanese, Spanish, English, French, Italian and Portuguese.
 Since 2007, Ball has filed two patents.

 In 2011, Ball came across a book of Emma L. Pavey's whilst visiting a Barnes & Noble store in Princeton, New Jersey.
 This included a reference to a linguistic theory developed by Professor Robert Van Valin, Jr. and Professor William A. Foley, called Role & Reference Grammar (RRG).
 Ball determined the explanation of a meaning based linguistic framework described in Pavey's book, to be the missing link for implementation of his theory.
 He contacted Van Valin and began integrating RRG into his prototype.
 Unlike dominant linguistic theories such as Universal Grammar, by Noam Chomsky, Ball's approach focused on meaning and provided a way for computers to break down any human language by meaning enabling communications between man and machine.
 In Van Valin's Paper, From NLP to NLU, Van Valin talks about progressing from natural language processing (NLP) to NLU with the introduction of meaning achieved by the combination of RRG & Patom theory.

-In 2014, The University of Sydney completed an external audit of the language system in September, 2014 analyzing its capabilities across Word-sense disambiguation (WSD), context tracking, word boundary identification, machine translation and conversation.
+In September 2014, the University of Sydney completed an external audit of the language system, analyzing its capabilities across word-sense disambiguation (WSD), context tracking, word boundary identification, machine translation, and conversation.
 By 2015, Ball had included samples across nine languages and could demonstrate a solution to open scientific problems in the field of NLU, including: